abd120/mind-reader/README.md

 # Human Mind Reader.
 Dearest earthicans, this is a script written in your species programming language known as Python.
 It asks you to pick a number between 1 and 63.
-Then it will guess it.
+It uses a simple trick based on the numbers in each set.
 Yes, It is impressive.